Duke-Link-Mediawall/templates/photoshop/README.md

 # Link Mediawall Photoshop Templates

-**Info:** These photoshop templates will help you compose still image content/slides for the Mediawall.
+**General Information:** These photoshop templates will help you compose still image content/slides for the Link Mediawall.
 They show the divisions/placement of the individual screens.
-The templates currently use the default Duke fonts (Garamond3 and Interstate), which can be found in the typical fonts folder in the Mediawall github shared repository.
-Please feel free to substitute your own fonts, and adject the color scheme, depending on the graphic needs of the exhibition.
+The templates currently use the default Duke fonts (Garamond3 and Interstate), which can be found in the typical fonts folder in the Mediawall Github shared repository.
+Please feel free to substitute your own fonts, and adjust the color scheme, depending on the graphic needs of the exhibition.

 **Dimensions / Details:**
 3x6 grid of 46" thin-bezel displays (Samsung 460 UT-B)